-The single most important piece of advice I can offer anyone betting on the Grand National would be to put your money on a proven ‘stayer’ who has demonstrated form over longer race distances in good quality races.
+When it comes to Grand National betting, the single most important piece of advice I can offer is to always put your money on a proven ‘stayer’ who has demonstrated career form over long race distances in good quality races.

-Since 2013 the Grand National has been reduced in length from 4 ½ miles to 4 miles 2 ½ furlongs but it remains the longest jump race in the calendar, and of course there are 30 imposing spruce fences to negotiate as well.
+At 4 miles 2 ½ furlongs (roughly 7km in new money), the National is the longest jump race in the national hunt calendar, and of course there are those thirty imposing spruce fences to negotiate as well.

-Let’s start by looking at how all runners faired between 2013-2017 segmented by the longest distance that they had posted an each-way return prior to their run in the Grand National.
+Let’s start by looking at all runners from 2013-2019 segmented by the longest distance each horse had posted an each-way return in their jump racing career before their appearance in the National.

 |Long Career Place||Runners||Finishers||Placed (1-5)||Win|

-So it’s clear that siding with horses who have demonstrated career form over longer distances provides a statistical advantage.
+So, we can conclude that siding with horses who have demonstrated career form over longer distances provides a big statistical advantage!

-However, it’s equally important to recognise whether these career marks have been achieved in a high quality race – the National is a long way from a wet and windy Wednesday afternoon in Towcester!
+However, it’s also important to consider whether these career marks have been achieved in a high-quality race – the Grand National is a long way from a wet and windy Wednesday afternoon at Towcester!

-There are 7 annual jump races (including the National itself) that offer a highly predictive pointer towards Grand National success, which I refer to as ‘key trials’.
+There are several jump races (including the Grand National itself) that offer a highly predictive pointer towards Grand National success, which I’ll refer to here as ‘key trials’.

-Since 1994, 19/24 Grand National winners have proven their stamina credentials by finishing among the first five home in one of the following races.
+From 1994-2019, a staggering twenty-one out of twenty-six Grand National winners had already proven their stamina credentials by finishing among the first five home in one of the following eight races:

-Irish National (3m 5f), traditionally run on Easter Monday at Fairyhouse nr Dublin.
+Irish National (3m 5f), traditionally run on Easter Monday at Fairyhouse, near Dublin.

 Scottish National (4m 1f), run in mid-April at Ayr.

-Welsh National (3m 6f), run between Christmas and New Year at Chepstow.
+Welsh National (3m 5 1/2f), run between Christmas and New Year at Chepstow.

-Becher Chase (3m 2f), run over the National fences at Aintree in December.
+Becher Chase (3m 2f), run over the National fences at Aintree in early December.

-Cheltenham Gold Cup (3m 2 1/2f), the blue ribband event of the jump racing calendar, run on the final day of the Cheltenham Festival in March.
+Cheltenham Gold Cup (3m 2 1/2f), the blue ribband event of the jump racing calendar, run on the final day of the Cheltenham Festival.

 Grand National (4m 2 1/2f)